stripe-archive/wilde-things/Step5/README.md

 Before running this code, go to your [Stripe dashboard](https://manage.stripe.com/#test/plans) to create your monthly plan.
 Create your plan with:

-* An ID of "monthly" (this is the only thing you must do to have the code in Step 5 work)
+* An ID of "monthly" (this is the only requirement for the code in Step 5 to work)
 * Any plan name you like
 * A price of $400
 * An appropriate currency